-- Encouraging active transport use.
-The development densifies land use within a walkable catchment of a major train station and bus routes.
-The proposed awnings and lighting at street level provide amenity for pedestrians.
-Proposed bike storage facilities encourage cycling - Intensifying land use and increasing housing and employment to support extensions to the Light Rail and rapid bus transport or other new mass transport technologies - Diversifying housing types - Achieving sustainable design outcomes: - 69% of residential units have natural cross ventilation, which reduces artificial cooling demand - 90% of units receive over and above the 2 hours sunlight mandated by the ADG whilst also having uninterrupted views.
-Daylight penetration also occurs for bedrooms, retail, hotel rooms and commercial space, thus reducing powered lighting demand. - A combined open space area of 626m2, 6% over the minimum ADG standards with a deep soil area is just under 7% of the open space zone. - Provision of electric vehicle charging stations and circuitry for future charging infrastructure
+- Protecting and enhancing the residential character and amenity of the adjoining residential with a lower built form and a visible landscape courtyard along the southern edge. - High level of amenity for future residents of the development: - 69% of residential units have natural cross ventilation, which reduces artificial cooling demand - 90% of units receive over and above the 2 hours sunlight mandated by the ADG whilst also having uninterrupted views.
+Daylight penetration also occurs for bedrooms, retail, hotel rooms and commercial space, thus reducing powered lighting demand. - A combined open space area of 626m2, 6% over the minimum ADG standards with a deep soil area just under 7% of the open space zone.